ERP - A Total Business Management System

 Some businesses choose to take a phased approach, only implementing changes bit by bit, and benefiting from their awareness of the software as it slowly grows.
 Later, when you are ERP mature you can clearly outline where you wish to go with the software in the coming years or decades.

-• Allows them to quickly generate reports and allow employees to act on their findings
+- Allows them to quickly access real-time data that enables employees to proactively act on their findings

 Businesses are now realising the power of the big data that they have access to.
 Many are putting up large screens in their organisations with key indicators from the ERP systems displayed on them.
 It’s all about accessing real-time information and acting on it.
 When you’re making any one decision, you can get data, indicators and business intelligence from your current actions to ensure its the correct decision or to help with the next one.